Updated: March 2022

-On Black Point Road is the Mossy Point boat launch, providing a large area of fishing access to Lake George the "Queen of American Lakes."
-There is also a public restroom available here.
+On Black Point Road in Ticonderoga is the Mossy Point boat launch, providing a large area of fishing access to Lake George the "Queen of American Lakes."
+There are also public restrooms — great for .

 Down at Bicentennial Park is the iconic La Chute Waterfall.
 Just across from the falls is a gentle slope to the water where you can cast a line and fish the river from a platform.
 At this park you can also see the historic covered bridge, take advantage of the dock to launch a canoe or kayak, and have a picnic!
 Be sure to stroll down the La Chute Trail to catch views of more falls upstream and if you are traveling with kids, there is a lovely playground.

 Right off of 9N in Crown Point is the Putnam Creek Fishing Access Area.
 After a short walk through some quintessential Adirondack greenery, you'll arrive at the creek for some peaceful fishing.

 Fish off the pier at the Lake Champlain Lighthouse located at the Crown Point Campground across the street from the Crown Point State Historic Site.